Indian fantasy sports app Dream11’s parent firm raises $225M at over $2.5B valuation – TechCrunch

 Avendus Capital was the financial advisor to Dream Sports on the transaction.

-Dream11 isn’t the only player building a niche in the fantasy sports app space in India.
-Sequoia Capital India and Times Internet-backed Mobile Premier League is also a major player, which has expanded to traditional mobile games.
+Dream11 isn’t the only firm building a niche in the fantasy sports space in India.
+Sequoia Capital India and Times Internet-backed Mobile Premier League is also a major player, which has expanded to traditional mobile games in recent months.
 Twitter-backed ShareChat also quietly began experimenting with fantasy sports earlier this year.

+But fantasy sports is still facing some regulatory hurdles in parts of India.
+Several Indian states, including Assam, Odisha, Sikkim and Telangana, have banned fantasy sports betting.

+“It doesn’t help matters either that the fantasy sports business’ attempts at legitimacy involve trying to be seen as video games — a cursory glance at a speakers’ panel for any Indian video game developer event is evidence of this — rather than riding on its own merits,” said Rishi Alwani, a long-time analyst of Indian gaming market and publisher of news outlet the Mako Reactor, in an earlier interview with TechCrunch.